rohit546/Carrier-Submission-Tracker-System-For-insurance-agency/EFORM_PROMPT_FOR_CURSOR.md

 ## Simple Implementation Checklist

 - [ ] On "Submit Application": Save to `insured_information` table
-- [ ] On "Submit Application": Create record in `submissions` table
+- [ ] On "Submit Application": **AUTO-CREATE** record in `submissions` table (with `source='eform'` and `agent_id`)
 - [ ] Store `submission_id` and `public_access_token` after submission
-- [ ] Add "Start Quote" button after "Download PDF"
+- [ ] Add "Start Quote" button after "Download PDF" (just a redirect link)
 - [ ] "Start Quote" button redirects to: `https://coversheet-url/agent/submission/{id}?token={token}`
+- [ ] Test: Submission automatically appears in Coversheet "My Submissions" list with "NEW" tag
-- [ ] Test: User can see their submission in Coversheet list
+- [ ] Test: User can see submission in Coversheet without clicking "Start Quote"
-- [ ] Test: User can click submission to open it
+- [ ] Test: "Start Quote" button just redirects (doesn't create anything)

 ---

 ## That's It!

 Keep it simple:
-1. Save data on "Submit Application"
+1. **On "Submit Application":** Save data AND auto-create submission in Coversheet database
+2. **Submission automatically appears** in Coversheet "My Submissions" list with "NEW" tag
+3. **Add "Start Quote" button:** Just a redirect link (convenience only)
+4. **User can access submission** either:
-2. Add "Start Quote" button with link to Coversheet
+   - Via "Start Quote" button (redirects to submission)
-3. User clicks button → goes to Coversheet → sees their submission

-No authentication needed - the token in the URL provides access.
+   - Or directly in Coversheet "My Submissions" list (already there!)

+**Key Point:** Submission is created in database when form is submitted.
+"Start Quote" is just a convenience redirect - the submission already exists!